dimeji-code/City_2/README.md

    -  click on the City_2.pde file in the city_2 folder

-My first ever Programming project completed with the help of Anders Sostenes (shout out to you for carrying the group as i was lost on certain concepts).
+My first ever Programming project completed with the help of Anders Sostenes.
 A ruthless depiction of a city riddled with ops that have no time for talking, just shooting.
 Liberate the city by defeating your enemies.